Sent Into the Storm To Receive a Blessing

 Now the Passover, the festival of the Jews, was near.
 When Jesus looked up, he saw a large crowd coming towards him.
 (John 6:4)

-While Jesus dismissed the crowd, he made the disciples get into the boat and go ahead of him to Capernaum.
-After the crowd left, Jesus went up on a mountainside by himself to pray.
-Except the day before he had also been in prayer and morning the death of his cousin, John the Baptist.
-For Jesus, the crowd and feeding had interrupted his time of grieving and crying out to the Father.
-Later that night, when the boat was in the middle of the lake, Jesus sat alone on land.
+While Jesus dismissed the crowd, he instructed the disciples to board a boat and proceed to Capernaum.
+Following their departure, Jesus withdrew to a mountainside to pray alone.
+This was a time of mourning for him, having recently grieved the death of his cousin, John the Baptist.
+The crowd and the act of feeding them had interrupted his period of deep lamentation and prayer.
+Later that night, while the boat was adrift in the middle of the lake, Jesus remained on the shore.

-Shortly before dawn Jesus went out to them, walking on the lake.
-When they had rowed about three or four miles, they saw Jesus approaching the boat, walking on the water.
+Just before dawn, Jesus approached them, walking on the lake.
+Despite having rowed three or four miles, the disciples saw him advancing on the water.

-In order to increase our faith, sometimes Jesus will send us into a storm where the outcome appears impossible.
-For his disciples this was such a time.
-Sent into a tempest, they feared for their lives.
-And what did they see coming toward them?
+To bolster our faith, Jesus sometimes sends us into tempestuous situations where the outcome seems unattainable.
+Such was the case for his disciples: cast into a storm, they feared for their lives.
+And what did they behold approaching them?

 Frightened, and with Jesus about to pass them by, they called out, “It’s a ghost!”